tadhglewis/issue-status/README.md

 You are able to automate Components and Incidents using the [GitHub API](https://developer.github.com).
 This may be useful for changing a Component to `major outage` when you detect your services aren't running or `performance issues` when the response time goes over a set point

+- The main status bar logic is as follows: < 70% Components `operational` = "Some systems are experiencing issues", more than 0 Components `major outage` = "Some systems are experiencing a major outage".
+Otherwise "All Systems Operational"
 - A `Component` each display a current status.
 To create a Component add tags `issue status`, `component` and a tag for the current status: `operational`, `performance issues`, `partial outage` or `major outage` (if an issue only has `issue status` and `component` it will be listed as `Unknown`) to a GitHub Issue.
 You can view all the demo Components [here](https://github.com/tadhglewis/issue-status/issues?q=is%3Aissue+label%3A%22issue+status%22+label%3A%22component%22)
 - A `Incident` will show in the Incidents section as either `Active` or `Closed` depending whether the GitHub Issue is Open or Closed.
 To create an Incident add tags `issue status` and `incident` to a GitHub Issue.
 You can view all the demo Incidents [here](https://github.com/tadhglewis/issue-status/issues?q=is%3Aissue+label%3A%22issue+status%22+label%3A%22incident%22)